 Next, electro-synth-terror outfit Gregorio Franco entertained the early crowd with its heavy blend of syncopated beats and dark melodies.
 Slow build-ups followed by atmospheric passages and occasional harsh vocals that span the entire specturm of extreme music are all fair game with Gregorio Franco.
 Although I am generally not a fan of electronic music on the EDM end of the spectrum, there was plenty on offer to get me excited (and headbanging).

 After a brief setup, Calgary grinders Wake took the stage.
 This was the moment I’d been waiting for: the band’s latest release, Misery Rites (Translation Loss Records) had blown me away and I was excited to see them live for the first time.
 Energetic, majestic, and full of confidence, Wake didn’t disappoint.
 Frontman Kyle Ball paraded around the small stage howling tales of darkness over raging guitars and blast beats in epic fashion.
 I’ve fallen in love with Wake precisely because of their fresh take on a sound that can, for me, get repetitive and boring.
 They manage to keep things fresh by constantly criss-crossing genre boundaries.
 The band feels comfortable in its own skin–its no-bullshit attitude comes across in the live performance.

 Next up, hometown crew Withered closed the night and their North American tour out in style.
 I had caught Withered last year providing support for Suffocation and Morbid Angel and had a blast.
 Their performance last night was on par with last year’s if not better in front of a supportive home crowd.
-The band’s 2016 release, Grief Relic (Season of Mist), is still refreshingly original black/death metal to my ears and after witnessing last night’s performance, I am salivating for new material from them.
+The band’s 2016 release, Grief Relic, is still refreshingly original black/death metal to my ears and after witnessing last night’s performance, I am salivating for new material from them.